Florida plans to become first state to eliminate all childhood vaccine mandates

 Democratic state Rep. Anna Eskamani, who is running for Orlando mayor, said in a social media post that scrapping vaccines “is reckless and dangerous” and could cause outbreaks of preventable disease.

-“This is a public health disaster in the making for the Sunshine State,” she said on the social platform X.
+“This is a public health disaster in the making for the Sunshine State,” Eskamani said on the social platform X.

+The move comes as the Trump administration works to restructure the U.S. Centers for Disease Control and Prevention and reshape the nation’s vaccine policies.

-Meanwhile, the Democratic governors of Washington, Oregon and California announced Wednesday that they created an alliance to safeguard health policies, contending that the administration of President Donald Trump is politicizing public health decisions.
+The Democratic governors of Washington, Oregon and California announced Wednesday that they created an alliance to safeguard health policies, contending that the administration is politicizing public health decisions.

 The partnership plans to coordinate health guidelines by aligning immunization plans based on recommendations from respected national medical organizations, according to a joint statement from Gov. Bob Ferguson of Washington, Gov. Tina Kotek of Oregon and Gov. Gavin Newsom of California.

-The state Health Department, Ladapo said, can scrap its own rules for some vaccine mandates, but others would require action by the Florida Legislature.
-He did not specify any particular vaccines but repeated several times the effort would end “all of them.
+The department, Ladapo said, can scrap its own rules for some vaccine mandates but others would require action by the Florida Legislature.
+He did not specify any particular vaccines but repeated several times that the effort would end “all of them.
 Every last one of them.”

 Under Republican Gov. Ron DeSantis, Florida resisted imposing COVID vaccines on schoolchildren during the pandemic, requiring “passports” for places that draw crowds, school closures and mandates that workers get the shots to keep their jobs.